DataDog/documentation/content/en/real_user_monitoring/guide/session-replay-getting-started.md

 Session Replay expands your user experience monitoring by allowing you to capture and visually replay the web browsing experience of your users.

-Combined with RUM performance data, Session Replay is beneficial for error identification, reproduction, and resolution, and identifies insights in your web application’s usage patterns and design pitfalls.
+Combined with RUM performance data, Session Replay is beneficial for error identification, reproduction, and resolution, and provides insights into your web application’s usage patterns and design pitfalls.

 ## Collect Session Replay data